 A heart-lung machine is used in most cases during open heart surgery.
 While the surgeon works on the heart, the machine helps send oxygen-rich blood to the brain and other organs.

-- Your heart surgeon will make a 5 to 8-inch surgical cut in the chest wall.
+- Your heart surgeon will make a 5 to 8-inch (13 a 20 cm) surgical cut in the chest wall.
 The breast bone is opened with a surgical saw to expose the heart.
 The surgeon can fix or replace a valve or perform bypass surgery.